georgescutelnicu/Live-Chat/README.md

 - Automatic room code generation.
 - Instructions and error handling for a smooth user experience.

+## Technologies Used

+- **Flask:** Python web framework specifically engineered for seamlessly handling the back-end logic of web applications
+- **SocketIO:** A library for adding real-time, bidirectional communication between clients and the server, allowing for instant messaging updates.
+- **HTML and CSS:** Front-end components are built using HTML for structure and CSS for styling.

+Python: The core programming language used for server-side logic and SocketIO event handling.

+## Preview
 <br>
 <img src="extras/Screenshot_1.png" width="300">
 <br>